 Tel: (406) 994-2311 • Fax: (406) 994-2504 • Email: [email protected]

-At Montana State University, we use ACT/SAT and/or college-level credit to place students into appropriate Math and Writing courses.
-Be sure that you have submitted any and all placement materials (ACT, SAT, AP, IB, Dual Enrollment transcripts, etc.) to the Office of Admissions prior to your advising meeting to make sure that the courses you are placed into reflect your abilities and will keep you on the right track toward graduation.
+At Montana State University, we traditionally use ACT/SAT and/or college-level credit to place students into appropriate Math and Writing courses.
+Be sure that you have submitted any and all placement materials (ACT, SAT, AP, IB, Dual Enrollment transcripts, etc.) that you have to the Office of Admissions prior to your Orientation/Class Registration session to make sure that the courses you are placed into reflect your abilities and will keep you on the right track toward graduation.

 Mathematics prerequisites are strictly enforced in math, statistics and science courses.